-- All periods and commas placed inside terminal quotation marks: "helpful words." not "helpful words".
+- All periods and commas should be placed inside terminal quotation marks: "helpful words." not "helpful words".

-- Semicolons, colons, and dashes placed outside of the terminal quotation marks.
+- Semicolons, colons, and dashes are placed outside of the terminal quotation marks.

 - Question marks and exclamation points will be inside if the quotation is itself a question or exclamation.
 If your sentence is the question or exclamation, the punctuation mark goes outside.

 1. You use brackets with three spaced dots.

 2. Example: She said, "I'm not sure it was correct...therefore we shouldn't go there."

 4. Try to avoid omitting words of a quotation since it makes your quotation somewhat suspect (What was omitted?
 Would that change the meaning?).
 It also makes your work more difficult to read.